Full-Service Bankruptcy Representation Throughout the Greater Cincinnati Area

 Notification of creditors — The Bankruptcy Court will notify all of your creditors that you have filed bankruptcy.
 This gives them time to respond and attend the bankruptcy hearing, though, in reality, most creditors do not attend.

-Development of a personalized debt relief plan — Zingarelli Law Office will examine your debts and your assets to develop a debt relief plan designed to obtain maximum debt relief, while allowing you to keep as much of your property as possible.
+Development of a personalized debt relief plan — The Law Firm of Droder & Miller will examine your debts and your assets to develop a debt relief plan designed to obtain maximum debt relief, while allowing you to keep as much of your property as possible.

 Hearing before the bankruptcy trustee — About 30 to 60 days after your filing, a hearing will be scheduled before the bankruptcy trustee.
 Our firm will represent you at this hearing.
 Your only responsibility will be to answer a few questions.